ranyitz/rules-manager/README.md

 ## Why

-Development teams struggle with:

-- **Inconsistent Practices**: Developers apply varying standards across projects
-- **Knowledge Silos**: Best practices remain trapped in individual projects
-- **Change Management**: No efficient way to update and distribute new standards

-As developers increasingly adopt AI-powered IDEs like Cursor and Windsurf, we have an opportunity to enforce best practices through rules.
+With the rise of agentic IDEs like cursor and windsurf, we have an opportunity to enforce best practices through rules.
 However, these rules are typically isolated within individual developers or projects.

 **aicm** is a CLI tool that helps with distribution of agentic IDE configurations, rules and mcps: